-While it’s obvious that most people buy a filing cabinet to store files, with so many different kinds to choose from, it might be a little confusing to know what will ideally meet all of your requirements.
+While it’s obvious that most people buy a filing cabinet to store files, with so many different kinds to choose from, it might be a little confusing to figure out what will meet all of your requirements.
 Do you need a vertical file cabinet or a lateral one?
 Should it be stationary or mobile?
 To help you to decide, here are few basic suggestions.

 Before You Begin

-Vertical or lateral filing cabinets are generally intended for letter or legal sized papers.
+- Vertical or lateral filing cabinets are generally intended for letter or legal sized papers.
 But what if you want to organize your blueprints?
 Decide what you want to use the filing cabinet for.

-Do you want your filing cabinet to match your executive desk?
+- Do you want your filing cabinet to match your executive desk?
 If appearance isn’t a concern, maybe an economical metal vertical file will be adequate.